sandialabs/Polymers/README.md

 pip install polymers
 ```

-or as an Anaconda package using
+or as Python package within a Conda environment using

 ```shell
 conda install --channel mrbuche polymers